lrcfmd/veltiCRYS/README.md

 #### Input

 The crystal structures whose energy is to be calculated need be in a *.cif* file or be defined with the [Atoms](https://wiki.fysik.dtu.dk/ase/ase/atoms.html?highlight=atoms#ase.Atoms) class of ase.
+Example structures can be found in the folder [data](data), which contains a set of 200 crystal structures produced with a stable Strontium Titanate (\ch{Sr_3Ti_3O_9}) as a reference point.
+The length of each lattice vector is chosen from the values 4, 6, 8, 10, and 12 Angstroms and they form an orthorhombic unit cell containing 15 ions -- 3 strontium, 3 titanium and 9 oxygen ions.
+These are placed in a random manner on grid points defined by a 1 Angstrom  grid spacing.
+The placement is such that the negative ions are placed on grid points with even indices, and positive ions and are placed on grid points with odd indices.